pkibbey/pkibbey.github.io/src/content/blog/scaling-social-networks.md

 author: Phineas
 ---

-### The Early Days of Social Networks

-In the early 2000s, I had the unique opportunity to co-found one of the UK's first social networks, Faceparty.
-What started as an exciting venture quickly turned into a crash course in scaling web applications as we grew to serve 3 million users and became one of the UK's highest-traffic websites.
+_In the early 2000s, I had the unique opportunity to co-found one of the UK's first social networks, Faceparty.
+What started as an exciting venture quickly turned into a crash course in scaling web applications as we grew to serve 3 million users and became one of the UK's highest-traffic websites._

 ### The Scaling Challenge